thinglabsoss/superbird-tool/Readme.md

 Tested on `x86_64`, but it seems really difficult to get this working consistently on Windows.
 I recommend Linux or macOS.

 On Windows, setup is a little more involved.
 First download and install [python for windows](https://www.python.org/downloads/windows/) (tested with 3.10 and 3.11).
-Then you need to install drivers; I have included [`windows/USB_Burning_Tool_setup_v2.0.9.exe`](windows/USB_Burning_Tool_setup_v2.0.9.exe), which includes the needed driver.
-The actual USB Burning Tool is not useful for Car Thing, but it includes the right driver.

 Next you need to install a couple extra packages:
 ```bash
 python -m pip install git+https://github.com/superna9999/pyamlboot